Rachael-source/linkedin-agent-analytics-platform/docs/architecture_data_flow.md

 - Total Replied
 - Reply Rate
 - Invite Utilization
 These measures support consistent KPI reporting across the Power BI dashboard.
+## Reporting and Insight Layer

+The prepared star-schema model and DAX measures feed the Power BI reporting layer.

+The dashboards provide visibility into:

+- Outreach activity
+- Invitation acceptance
+- Reply performance
+- Agent performance
+- Account health
+- Ghosting indicators
+- Risk and anomaly signals
+- Outreach utilization against account limits

+## Architecture Summary

+The overall architecture supports a structured flow from raw LinkedIn outreach data to actionable analytical insights.

+The solution separates data preparation, data modeling, analytical calculations, and reporting to improve consistency and maintainability.

+## Current Scope

+The implemented solution focuses on Power BI-based analytics and reporting using the available LinkedIn agent activity dataset.

+The architecture documentation reflects the components implemented for this assessment and does not claim unimplemented production ingestion or deployment components.